godpeny/pages/main/src/blog-post.0.md

 - Allow a certain percentage of excess requests to pass through.
 - Queue excess requests for processing once traffic subsides.

+### Envy-Freeness
+Envy-freeness is a criterion for fair division.
+When resources are allocated among people with equal rights, each person should receive a share that is, in their eyes, at least as good as the share received by any other agent.
+In other words, no person should feel envy.

 ## A.I Related Terminology
 ### Supervised Learning
 Supervised learning (SL) is a paradigm in machine learning where input objects (for example, a vector of predictor variables) and a desired output value (also known as a human-labeled supervisory signal) train a model.